 YLL: As the reviewer suggests, we could measure effectiveness as the number of patients with severe dehydration who were detected by each model — in other words, the sensitivity of each model.
-This would depend on the cut-point selected for each model, but in Levine et al. 2021 (a paper the reviewer mentions), in the over-five population, the NIRUDAK model had a sensitivity of 80% for versus the WHO adult algorithm’s 53%.
+Levine et al. 2021 (a paper the reviewer mentions), in the over-five population, the NIRUDAK model had a sensitivity of 80% for versus the WHO adult algorithm’s 53%.
 In Levine et al. 2016, for children under-five, the DHAKA model had a sensitivity of 86% for severe dehydration compared to the WHO pediatric algorithm’s 77%.

 YLL=N×L